Department of Agriculture

 Prevented Planting Insurance Provisions Flood

-Prevented planting coverage is also available if you are unable to plant because of residual salt in the soil or irrigation water supply because of an insured cause of loss (such as hurricane or flood), as long as the event occurred during the prevented planting insurance period.
+Prevented planting coverage is also available if you are unable to plant because of residual salt in the soil or in the irrigation water supply due to an insured cause of loss (such as hurricane or flood), as long as the event occurred during the prevented planting insurance period.

 Your prevented planting coverage will be a percentage specified in the actuarial documents of your guarantee for timely planted acreage.
-If you have additional coverage and pay an additional premium, you may increase your prevented planting coverage by the sales closing date (unless a cause of loss that could or would prevent planting is evident when your application for increased coverage is completed).
+If you have additional coverage and pay an additional premium, you may increase your prevented planting coverage by the sales closing date (unless a cause of loss that could or would prevent planting is evident at the time your application for increased coverage is completed).
 For both yield and revenue protection, prevented planting payments are based on the projected price.
 For crops that do not have revenue protection, prevented planting payments are based on the price election.
-There is no prevented planting coverage available for Area Risk Protection Insurance or for policies insured at the Catastrophic Risk Protection coverage level.
+There is no prevented planting coverage available for area risk protection policies.

 - Notice of Prevented Planting

-If you are prevented from planting your acreage, you are required to provide a notice that you were prevented from planting an insured crop within 72 hours after:
+If you are prevented from planting your acreage, you are required to provide a notice to your insurance agent that you were prevented from planting an insured crop within 72 hours after: